-Nobody wants to miss out on a sale because they don't have the products for order fulfillment.
+Nobody wants to miss out on a sale because they don't have the products for order fulfillment (see order fulfillment meaning).

-If you run a business that regularly runs into issues with supply levels or backordered products, pre ordering might be the right choice.
-It lets you gauge consumer demand, inform optimal reorder points, and increase your revenue.
+If you run a business that regularly runs into issues with supply levels or the well-known backorder, pre ordering might be the right choice.
+It lets you gauge consumer demand, inform the optimal reorder point, and increase your revenue.

 Read on to learn more about pre orders, the benefits they can bring your business, and some best practices.